RobertHRUBY/Fitness-Fatigue-Models/README.md

     fittedModel = standardModel(data = experimentalData,
                                 constraints = boxConstraints,
                                 method = "bfgs",
-                                doTrace = TRUE                # monitor optim()
+                                doTrace = TRUE
                                 )

 In the basic fitting example above, it is also possible to supply additional arguments to the function

-* A different method for the fitting process: the alternative is currently a genetic algorithm
+* A different method for fitting: the alternative is currently a genetic algorithm
-* A vector of starting values for optim(), which are otherwise generated randomly from a truncated Gaussian distribution with constraints enforced such as Tg > Th.
-These are not required for the evolutionary strategy
+* A vector of starting values for optim(), which are otherwise generated randomly from a truncated Gaussian distribution with inequality constraints enforced such as Tg > Th.
+Starting values not required for the evolutionary strategy
 * Parameters for the expanding window cross-validation method, which are currently as default a 60% initial window, 20% test horizon, and 5% expansion rate.

 Arguments for functions will vary slightly between different models, and the example above is only a simple illustration of the potential of these resources.
 Documentation is provided for each function within the [documentation directory](https://github.com/bsh2/Fitness-Fatigue-Models/tree/main/functions/documentation).